 - Berries or fruit

 Then in addition (and depending on the sweetness level of the granola or your taste buds), you might want to add a little drizzle of liquid sweetener.
 To keep the pots as light and healthy as possible, it is best to add natural and unrefined sugar.
-Favourites here are either runny honey or Maple Syrup… But date syrup, agave nectar and coconut honey also work gorgeously… Just be careful not to add too much.
+Favourites here are either runny honey or Maple Syrup… But date syrup, agave nectar and coconut honey also work gorgeously.
+Or you could use homemade Vegan Honey (Dandelion Honey)… Just be careful not to add too much.

 For the wow factor and a touch of finesse… Sprinkle a little freeze-dried fruit powder on the top.
 I get mine from Healthy Supplies (who have the most incredible range ever)… Raspberry is my favourite for its vibrant colour and zing!

 And lastly… Dependent on how nutty the granola is, consider adding some additional roasted (unsalted) nuts too.

 What type of granola is best for making Granola Pots and Shots?

 Any Granola is good for making these gorgeous glasses of loveliness, with a few basic considerations dependent on preference.

 - If making as ‘shots’… be sure the granola you use is sized in clumps that will fit the shot glasses being used… If not, choose an alternative or break it down a little first.

 - How nutty do you like it?
 Choose a granola that fits the taste buds, but equally doesn’t feel like a layer of sawdust.
 I always choose a good robust granola with a super-high nut ratio both for texture and interest.
 The shots shown are made with Rolla Granola Pecan Maple Twist, which is to die for!